cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 From a hardware point-of-view, a web **server** is a physical computer that stores and ***serves*** data over the Internet, and that includes everything from HTML documents, CSS stylesheets, images and video files.

-Furthermore, every web server must run an HTTP server.
+Furthermore, every web server must run an **HTTP server**.
 That’s a piece of software that takes-in URLs and processes them to deliver content back to the end-users, while using the HTTP protocol to facilitate the sharing of information over the Internet.

 > And if the URL is wrong, the server will generate a response with the infamous 404 code instead.
->

 ### Servers communicate with browsers using the HTTP protocol